pulumi/docs/content/docs/pulumi-cloud/oidc/provider/gcp.md

 #### Pulumi ESC

-The below is an example of a valid subject claim for the `development` environment of the `contoso` organization:
+The below is an example of a valid subject claim for the `project/development` environment of the `contoso` organization:

-* `pulumi:environments:org:contoso:env:development`
+* `pulumi:environments:org:contoso:env:project/development`

+The default format of the subject claim when `subjectAttributes` are not used is `pulumi:environments:org:<organization name>:env:<project name>/<environment name>`

+{{< notes type="warning" >}}

+For environments within the legacy `default` project, the project will **not** be present in the subject to preserve backwards compatibility.
+The format of the subject claim when `subjectAttributes` are not set is `pulumi:environments:org:<organization name>:env:<environment name>`.
+If `currentEnvironment.name` is used as a custom subject attribute it will resolve to only the environment name (e.g. `pulumi:environments:pulumi.organization.login:contoso:currentEnvironment.name:development:pulumi.user.login:personA`).
+Due to this it is recommended to move your environments out of the `default` project for best security practices.

+{{< /notes >}}

 You can learn more about setting up OIDC for Pulumi ESC by referring to the [relevant Pulumi documentation](/docs/pulumi-cloud/esc/providers/#setting-up-oidc).